 A MVHR unit can make your home more energy efficient when installed correctly, extracting moisture caused by condensation which can be especially prevalent in wet rooms like bathrooms and kitchens.
 All of our MVHR products are manufactured here in the UK and offer a wide range of innovative benefits in addition to exceptional performance and low maintenance.

-It can be difficult to know which is the best heat recovery ventilation system for your property which is why we offer a free home survey, to asses your ventilation needs and advise on the best option.
+It can be difficult to know which is the best heat recovery ventilation system for your property which is why we offer a free home survey, to assess your ventilation needs and advise on the best option.

-Click here to learn more about MVHRMVHR or Mechanical Ventilation with Heat Recovery, recovers heat at ceiling level from the wet rooms (bathroom, ensuite, kitchen, utility room) and stores it in a high-efficiency heat exchange cell.
-It then re-distributes this filtered and tempered air into the habitable rooms, however it should not be used as a source of heating the home.
+Click here to learn more about MVHRMVHR or Mechanical Ventilation with Heat Recovery, recovers heat at ceiling level from the wet rooms (bathroom, en suite, kitchen, utility room) and stores it in a high-efficiency heat exchange cell.
+It then re-distributes this filtered and tempered air into the habitable rooms; however, it should not be used as a source of heating the home.

 MVHR recovers heat at ceiling level from wet rooms, stores this heat and re-distributes to habitable rooms such as living rooms and bedrooms.